RollerVincent/coactome-git/README.md

 ```
 In the entire analysis, mouse_differential can be replaced by human_differential.
 The data is saved to coactome-root/data/experiments/mouse_differential
-Along the downlowd of the experimental data from ExpressionAtlas (https://www.ebi.ac.uk), the files gene_list.txt and gene_fc.txt are generated.
+Along the downlowd of the experimental data from [ExpressionAtlas](https://www.ebi.ac.uk/gxa/home), the files gene_list.txt and gene_fc.txt are generated.

 Java project located at coactome-root/git-coactome/java.